 - Information Science – focusing on the theory, applications, technologies, and systems that classify, manipulate, store, retrieve, and disseminate information.

-For further information on this program, please view this document (pdf format).
+For further information on this program, please view the online catalog.